PHOENIX — The fatal shooting of an unarmed man by a now-fired Phoenix

-Chrisman denies putting his gun to Rodriguez’s head.
+Chrisman denied putting his gun to Rodriguez’s head.

 His partner told investigators the dog wasn’t attacking either officer, but

-Chrisman says it was an imminent threat.
+Chrisman said it was an imminent threat.
 Rodriguez died at the scene after

-Chrisman says he was preparing to perform CPR, but it was too late.
+Chrisman said he was preparing to perform CPR, but it was too late.

 Chrisman was fired from the department about five months after the shooting.

 Opening statements in his trial began in early August.